UKELA in Wales

 Welsh Government's Consultation on Environmental Principles and Governance - seminar held May 2019.
 The event was held to ensure that our response fully reflected the views of our wider membership.

-Prior to that we held a seminar on Environmental Law & Governance in Wales after Brexit in October 2019.
-Our speakers included:
+Environmental Law & Governance in Wales after Brexit - seminar held in October 2019.

 Wales Working Party